KhaosBringer/miraimolester/README.md

 # miraimolester
-Finds and attempts to break into mirai botnets!
+Detects and attempts to break into mirai botnets!